uga-libraries/aspace_scripts/README.md

 ## resources_wout_creators.py

-Checks all resources in an ArchivesSpace instance and makes an excel spreadsheet with those without creators
+Checks all resources in an ArchivesSpace instance and makes an Excel spreadsheet with those without creators

 ## russell_av_containers.sql